 The teen years are complicated by emotional growing pains as well.
 Life in high school just becomes complicated and more emotional, right?
 Stakes for everything seem higher, and trying to navigate socially, trying to be “cool,” and survive through a day at school without somehow attracting negative attention, can become the goal for the day.
 There are the pressures of schoolwork, and those college conversations are starting.
 Pile on top of all of that, the emotions swirling around winning and losing in fencing, so much focused on just 15 minutes, and yet we expect our teenagers to control all of those emotions and conduct themselves at such a heightened level.
 As I write this, I am thinking, wow, that is asking a lot.
 How on earth can my son deal with all of this?
 Yet, I will still ask that of my son.
 More important, he asks this of himself.
 That is part of the game he signed up for.
 We talk about these pressures and ways he might help get prepared when those emotions seem to get the better of him on the strip.
 Frustration can easily turn to anger, when a touch is missed or the score, seemingly a done deal, suddenly tips the other way in a matter of seconds.

-One thing that helps when that frustration is overwhelming, is to have enough physical stamina and muscle memory solid enough that even when your brain freezes, your hand does not.
+One thing that helps when that frustration is overwhelming, is to have physical stamina and solid muscle memory so that even when your brain freezes, your hand does not.
 So, personal tasks include ways to get in great shape, and also ways to increase muscle memory - to just fence, not think.
 My son works on his point control on his own every day.
 There is a golf ball on a string, permanently tied to an overhead light in our living room.
 Every day it is lowered to chest level so he can practice his point control.
 Different kinds of touches.
 Over and over and over again.

 In addition to improving his coordination and muscle memory, some of Staff’s personal tasks focus on controlling his emotions, not getting frustrated, and, hand in hand with that, being patient.
 There is an older fencer Staff really admires because he has such control over his emotions.
-Staff likes that he can’t tell when this fencer finishes a bout, if he has won or lost.
+Staff likes that when this fencer finishes a bout, he can't tell if the fencer has won or lost.
 When Staff fences these days, he tries to stay calm and just focus on the touch.
 Whether he wins or loses the bout, if he is able to accomplish keeping his emotions under control, he has won.
 It is of course difficult to work on this if he’s not actually competing.
 Situational bouts in class can’t really provide that rush of nerves and emotion.
 So right now, we are going to every tournament we can, RYCs, Opens, NACs, etc. Putting him in the situation where he can work on these issues.
 Opens, by the way, are great for this.
 Senior fencers bring a different type of experience and strength to the strip.
 They want to win of course, but they go about it a bit differently.
 What they might lack in pure teen adrenaline, they make up for in strength, strategy, and patience.
-In class, his coach is also great at setting up situations, “fencers on this side of the room are down 10- 14,” etc. But nothing really compares to keeping your head in battle, so to speak.
+In class, Stafford's coach is also great at setting up situations, “fencers on this side of the room are down 10- 14,” etc. But nothing really compares to keeping your head in battle, so to speak.

-Right now, Staff has those tangible, specific goals he wants to reach this year.
+Right now, Staff has tangible, specific goals he wants to reach this year.
 He wants to qualify for the next World Cup.
 He would like to medal in Cadet at a NAC.
 In addition, he has personal tasks that he is responsible for.
 He has a daily workout routine.
 He has an agenda for his practice bouts in class and during open fencing.
 I am sure he has other personal goals that I don’t even know about.
 I hope so.
 At the end of each day, he wants to be able to say he did something that day to become stronger, faster, better.
 These tasks help him become more confident, more self-determined.
 He is already a winner, regardless of the score.